viktor1vasilevski/clean-architecture-webapi/README.md

 ## Installation

-1. Download the code(Clone the repository or download as a zip file)
+1. Download the code - Clone the repository or download the zip file

 2. Change the connection string - In the WebAPI project in the appsettings.json file enter your server name and name of the database(I was working on SQL Server 2014 Management Studio).